Amid high expectations, new Baltimore police leader sworn in

-Michael Harrison has been sworn in as Baltimore's new police commissioner, inheriting a dysfunctional police force that's distrusted by many citizens in this divided city.
+Michael Harrison was sworn in Tuesday as Baltimore's new police commissioner, inheriting a dysfunctional force that's long been distrusted by many in this starkly divided city where misconduct by officers and chronically high rates of violent crime are just some of the many systemic failures.

-The former leader of the New Orleans police force took the oath of office in a City Hall chamber early Tuesday, hours after the Baltimore City Council voted unanimously to confirm him.
+The former leader of the New Orleans police force took the oath of office in an ornate City Hall chamber about 14 hours after the Baltimore City Council voted unanimously to confirm him.
 Harrison took over day-to-day leadership last month as acting commissioner.

-His arrival comes amid high expectations across a crime-weary city.
-Harrison says he's eager to help create a safe city and improve the Baltimore Police Department, which is under a federal consent decree requiring sweeping reforms.
+Harrison said he's eager to help create a safe city and improve the Baltimore Police Department, which is under a federal consent decree requiring sweeping reforms.
+The 49-year-old career law enforcer and ordained minister promised to be an upstanding police commissioner for city residents and an effective leader for his Baltimore police colleagues.

-He promised to be the "commissioner that the citizens and residents deserve," and an effective leader for his police colleagues.
+"Having had a wonderful career in New Orleans I really thought that I would just end my career there.
+But God had bigger things for me to do," said Harrison, standing beside Mayor Catherine Pugh during Tuesday's ceremony.
+Harrison's wife and mother also were present.

 Sign Up and Save